AJJLagerweij/FEM/Homework-1/Deliverable.rst

 .. math::
     f_h(x) = \sum_{n=0}^N \frac{f^{(n)}(x_0)}{n!} (x - x_0)^n

-Which imediately got me into problems, analyzing the :math:`n`-th derivative of a function is a numerically a pain.
+Which immediately got me into problems, analyzing the :math:`n`-th derivative of a function is a numerically a pain.
 Quickly the round off errors become significant, and from the 5th derivative onward the basic `scipy` Taylor series function became useless.
-As a result I decided to hardcode the weighting contsants in our expansion, these are obtained from manual derivatives.
+As a result I decided to hardcode the weighting constants in our expansion, these are obtained from manual derivatives.

 .. figure:: ../../Homework-1/images/Taylor.svg
    :name: Taylor_Expansion